Rome didn't fall in a day: The extended timeline of Rome's decline

 The Eastern Roman Empire did not just survive; it flourished.
 During the reign of Justinian I in the 6th century, it even managed to reconquer parts of the former Western Empire, including Italy and North Africa.

-However, this Eastern continuation of the Roman Empire is often overlooked when discussing the "fall of Rome."
+However, this Eastern continuation of the Roman Empire is often overlooked when discussing the 'fall of Rome'.
 But why is it sidelined in the narrative?

-This debate not only reshapes our understanding of the Roman Empire's end but also challenges our perception of historical 'falls' and 'ends.'
+This debate not only reshapes our understanding of the Roman Empire's end but also challenges our perception of historical 'falls' and 'ends'.

-Many argue that 476 AD represents only the fall of the Western Roman Empire, not the entire Roman civilization.
+Many argue that 476 represents only the fall of the Western Roman Empire, not the entire Roman civilization.

 They highlight that the Eastern Roman Empire, or the Byzantine Empire, continued to thrive and carry the torch of Roman traditions, law, and administrative systems for nearly a thousand years more.